On overwriting disks

 dd handles this task just fine.
 Certain versions of dd support status=progress.
 This isn’t the case for OpenBSD’s dd, but sending SIGINFO will display the current status.

-That said, there’s nothing particularly special about how dd handles overwriting disks to my knowledge.
-As far as I can tell, dd is leveraging the power of input and output streams in a *nix environment.
-Something that can be done by a tool as simple as cat(1).
+That said, nothing particularly distinguishes how dd handles overwriting disks.
+As far as I can tell, dd leverages the power of input and output streams in a *nix environment.
+Something that a tool as simple as cat(1) can also do.

 # cat /dev/urandom > /dev/rsd0c

 Don’t mistake that as an endorsement of cat for this job.
-There are better tools.
+Better tools exist.

 Overwriting disks with a progress bar

-When overwriting disks with little storage capacity, the lack of progress bar isn’t a pressing issue because the operation doesn’t take a long time.
-For larger disks, an ETA proves invaluable.
+When overwriting disks with little storage capacity, the lack of progress bar isn’t pressing because the operation doesn’t take long.
+For larger disks, an estimated time of arrival (ETA) proves invaluable.
 I like pv for this task.

 Install pv as a package.